atbcb/usab-uswds/_prowag-shared-use/chapter-r1-application-and-administration.md

 (incorporated by reference, see R104.2): highway, intersection, island, median, pedestrian, roundabout, sidewalk, splitter island, and street.

+#### R105.3 Undefined Terms
-> **R105.3 Undefined Terms.** The meaning of terms not specifically
-> defined in R105.5, the referenced standards, or regulations issued by
-> Federal agencies that adopt this document as accessibility standards
-> shall be as defined by collegiate dictionaries in the sense that the
+The meaning of terms not specifically defined in R105.5, the referenced standards, or regulations issued by Federal agencies that adopt this document as accessibility standards shall be as defined by collegiate dictionaries in the sense that the context implies.

-> context implies.\
-> \
+#### R105.4 Interchangeability
-> **R105.4 Interchangeability.** Words, terms, and phrases used in the
-> singular include the plural and those used in the plural include the
+Words, terms, and phrases used in the singular include the plural and those used in the plural include the singular.

-> singular.\
-> \
-> **R105.5 Defined Terms.**\
-> \
+#### R105.5 Defined Terms

+Accessible.
-> *Accessible.* Describes a facility in the public right-of-way that
-> complies with this document.\
+: Describes a facility in the public right-of-way that complies with this document.

-> \
+Alteration.
-> *Alteration.* A change to a facility in the public right-of-way that
-> affects or could affect pedestrian access, circulation, or use.
+: A change to a facility in the public right-of-way that affects or could affect pedestrian access, circulation, or use.
-> Alterations include, but are not limited to, resurfacing,
-> rehabilitation, reconstruction, historic restoration, or changes or
-> rearrangement of structural parts or elements of a facility.
+Alterations include, but are not limited to, resurfacing, rehabilitation, reconstruction, historic restoration, or changes or rearrangement of structural parts or elements of a facility.

->
-> *Blended Transition.* A raised pedestrian street crossing, depressed
-> corner, or similar connection between the pedestrian access route at
-> the level of the sidewalk and the level of the pedestrian street
-> crossing that has a grade of 5 percent or less.
+*Blended Transition.* A raised pedestrian street crossing, depressed corner, or similar connection between the pedestrian access route at the level of the sidewalk and the level of the pedestrian street crossing that has a grade of 5 percent or less.
->

 > *Cross Slope.* The grade that is perpendicular to the direction of
 > pedestrian travel.\
 > \